FAQS: 2nd-3rd Year Transition from Syracuse to Binghamton

 Do the people in Syracuse have an advantage over me because this is such a smaller hospital setting outside of an academic institution?

 Absolutely not!
 In fact it may actually be to your advantage to be a clinical campus student.
 Look at it this way.
 You went to high school with the purpose of getting into the college of your dreams and you went to the college of your dreams to get into the medical school of your dreams.
 Every step along the way was just a means to get to the next step.
 Now you are trying to use your medical school years to get into that residency program of your dreams and the clinical campus can provide you with some advantages on that front.
 The clinical campus really prepares you more to be an attending than it does to be a resident because of the amount of direct one on one contact you have with attending physicians.
 Sure, Syracuse may prepare you to function better in a residency program because you see how a bigger residency program functions from a standpoint of schedule and demands on the residents, but what it does not do is give you continued and prolonged access to attending physicians.
 At the clinical campus you will be first assist in many surgeries and you will be able to actually deliver babies!
 Not only do your Syracuse brethren miss out on many of these opportunities but they will also miss out on establishing personal relationships with attending physicians (the ones who will write your letters of recommendation for your residency application).
-Bringing back our idea of "means to get to the next step" the relationships that you make with attending physicians at the clinical campus will go a long way into getting you into that residency with such personal letters of recommendation.
+Bringing back our idea of "means to get to the next step" the relationships that you make with attending physicians at the clinical campus will go a long way towards getting you into that residency with such personal letters of recommendation.

 Beyond that "means to get to the next step" idea, the concept of continuity of care at the clinical campus is unparalleled because of the family medicine rotation.
 You will be placed with an attending physician for one half day of every week of your entire 3rd year in their office seeing their (and eventually your) patients.
 This could not be more perfect practice for the types of continuity clinics that you will have to work during residency.
 Again this is just another way of practicing for that next step in your medical education.
 Many program directors will be highly impressed with this unique yet innovative idea to prepare medical students for certain aspects of their residency.